Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

 \subsubsection{BERT on SST-2 Sentiment Classification}

 To assess scalability to modern Transformer architectures, we next apply the framework to BERT-base.
-The gradient dimensionality of BERT is far too large for direct encryption, so we attach LoRA adapters with rank 8 to all attention and feed-forward blocks, yielding compact 4,676-dimensional gradient fingerprints.
-Unlike the MNIST case, here the influence computation involves a KFAC-based inverse-Hessian preconditioner.
-Testing encrypted influence under this setting validates the feasibility of preconditioned influence functions—a more statistically efficient but computationally demanding variant—within the encrypted protocol.
+The gradient dimensionality of BERT is far too large for direct encryption, so we attach LoGra adapters with rank 8 to all attention and feed-forward blocks, yielding compact 4,676-dimensional projected gradients.
+Unlike the MNIST case, here the influence computation involves a KFAC-based inverse-Hessian preconditioner, which ensures that the low-dimensional projection keeps the data that actually matter for the model's learning.
+Testing encrypted influence under this setting validates the feasibility of preconditioned influence functions within the encrypted protocol.